Godot-Languages-Support/godot-lang-support/README.md

 1. ### [Lua](https://github.com/perbone/luascript) 👥 🧬 🔌 ⚙️
    Lua is currently undergoing a rewrite of its parser.

-1. ### [F#](https://github.com/willnationsdev/godot-fsharp-tools), Clojure and other .Net languages 💍/👥 ⚙️ 🏄
-   With C#, you also get support for integrating other Mono-supported languages, e.g. F# or VisualBasic.
-But, Godot currently hardcodes C# usage.
-Any class attached to a Node or Resource must be a C# script.
-   For tools to facilitate the use of F# with Godot's C# scripts, see [Godot F# Tools](https://github.com/willnationsdev/godot-fsharp-tools).

 ## 🥈 Nearly There
    Stable and not documented yet.